“The purpose of technique is to free the unconscious.”

-We internally ‘hear’ musical gestures, and then we make those gestures ring out with a naturalness that seems effortless.
+We internally “hear” musical gestures, and then we make those gestures ring out with a natural quality that seems effortless.

 Although technique incorporates mechanical skills – such as how we’d move a limb, manage airflow, or control a reed – those mechanical aspects must be developed to serve musical goals.
 Otherwise, from an artistic perspective, they’d be useless.

-As an illustration, technically proficient violinists can use their bows to modify tone, accent, articulation and so on at will.
-Violinists lacking technical prowess but in possession of mechanical ability might move their bows gracefully but in ways that are disconnected from any expressive intent.
+As an illustration, technically proficient violinists can gracefully move their bows to modify tone, accent, articulation, and so forth at will, according to their expressive intent.

-Hence, I define technique as, The means for executing musical ideas.
+Hence, I concisely define technique as follows: The term “technique” refers to the means for executing musical ideas.

 1. Organize a Regimen

-So it’s crucial that we don’t practice any technique excessively but instead vary what we work on, take frequent breaks, and avoid sudden increases in practice time.
+So it’s crucial that we don’t practice any technique excessively but instead vary what we work on in practice sessions.
+Concurrently, we should take frequent breaks, employ balanced postures, and avoid sudden increases in total playing or singing time.

 2. Emphasize Excellence

-Just as important as the steadiness of our practice is its quality.
-Attentive technical work gives rise to artistic command; mindless repetition produces nothing of value.
+Deliberate, process-oriented practice gives rise to artistic and technical command; mindless repetition, by comparison, produces nothing of value.

-Every moment that we practice, therefore, we should embody Habits of Excellence – ease, expressiveness, accuracy, rhythmic vitality, beautiful tone, focused attention, and positive attitude.
+Every moment that we practice, therefore, we should embody Habits of Excellence, which I describe on pages 20-23 of The Musician’s Way as encompassing seven aspects: ease, expressiveness, accuracy, rhythmic vitality, beautiful tone, focused attention, and positive attitude.

-Then, excellence – that is, artistic excellence – becomes our default setting both in practice and on stage.
+When we steadfastly emphasize those seven habits, artistic excellence becomes our default setting both in practice and on stage.

 3. Delve into Details

-All accomplished musicians gain and maintain their technical fluency by delving into fine details.
+All accomplished musicians gain and maintain their technical fluency by delving into fine details of sound and execution.

-Through this deliberate process, creative impediments disappear along with physical ones, and then artistic possibilities become limitless.
+Through such a deliberate refining process, creative and physical impediments melt away, and then artistic possibilities become limitless.

 © 2011 Gerald Klickstein

-Photo © Mark Stout Photography, licensed from Shutterstock.com
+Photo © M. Stout Photography, licensed from Shutterstock.com